Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Attach the AmazonSQSFullAccess managed policy to the role used by the instances.
 - [x] Verify that the role attached to the instances contains policies that allow access to the queue.

-### A company has a forensic logging use case whereby several hundred applications running on Docker on EC2 need to send logs to a central location.
-The Security Engineer must create a logging solution that is able to perform real-time analytics on the log files, grants the ability to replay events, and persists data.
-Which AWS Services, together, can satisfy this use case?
-(Choose two.)

-- [ ] Amazon Elasticsearch.
-- [x] Amazon Kinesis.
-- [ ] Amazon SQS.
-- [x] Amazon CloudWatch.
-- [ ] Amazon Athena.

 ### Which of the following is the most efficient way to automate the encryption of AWS CloudTrail logs using a Customer Master Key (CMK) in AWS KMS?

 - [ ] Use the KMS direct encrypt function on the log data every time a CloudTrail log is generated.